 GOVPET: Governance in Vocational and Professional Education and Training

 In order to ensure a successful cooperation between the stakeholders, effective strategies are required.
-Which are these and how exactly do they work is the topic of an extensive research.
-It is in this context that the Leading House Governance in Vocational and Professional Education and Training (GOVPET) raises two key research questions: 1.
-How the decentralised cooperation between the players is implemented, despite any challenges, and what is the role of public control and education policy coordination to ensure the structures’ private commitment?
-And 2.
-How can private players be persuaded to assume responsibility, even when the benefits (e.g., training of well-qualified workers for the company) are not immediately visible, such as the employment of less talented young people.
+What strategies these are and how they exactly work is still largely unexplored.
+The Leading House Governance in Vocational and Professional Education and Training (GOVPET) raised two related key research questions: (1) How is the decentralised cooperation between the stakeholders implemented, despite difficulties, and which role do governance and education policy play to ensure the commitment of private stakeholders?
+(2).
+How can private stakeholders be persuaded to assume responsibility, even when the benefits (e.g., training of well-qualified workers for the company) are not immediately visible, e.g. when hiring less talented young people as apprentices.

-Both research topics are implemented as part of eight projects that are analysed within the Leading Houses GOVPET, and that are carried out in four locations: At the University of St. Gallen under the control of Prof. Dr. Patrick Emmenegger, at the University of Cologne under the control of Prof. Dr. Christine Trampusch, at the University of Lausanne, under the control of Prof. Dr. Giuliano Bonoli, and at the Swiss Federal Institute for Vocational Education and Training EHB IFFP IUFFP in Zollikofen under the control of Prof. Dr. Carmen Baumeler.
+Both research questions were tackled in eight projects of the Leading Houses GOVPET which is situated in four locations: At the University of St. Gallen under the direction of Prof. Dr. Patrick Emmenegger, at the University of Cologne under the direction of Prof. Dr. Christine Trampusch, at the University of Lausanne, under the direction of Prof. Dr. Giuliano Bonoli, and at the Swiss Federal Institute for Vocational Education and Training EHB IFFP IUFFP in Zollikofen under the direction of Prof. Dr. Carmen Baumeler.

-In Zollikofen, as part of the ‘Sectoral differences in decentralised cooperation’ project, the team analyses how professional organisations on the labour market would assume certain responsibilities with respect to the implementation of training concepts and contents in their professional field.
-It is in this context that special consideration will be given to the heterogeneity (e.g., in respect to their size, education traditions, etc.) of the various OdAs.
-The study focuses on the history of the selected institutions, their structure, membership and financial resources with regard to the differences in the success of the cooperation between the various economic sectors.
+The research team in Zollikofen analysed in the project ‘Sectoral differences in decentralised cooperation’ how professional organisations would assume their responsibilities in the implementation of training concepts and contents in their professional field.
+Special consideration was given to the heterogeneity of the professional organisations (e.g. with respect to their size, training traditions, etc.).
+The study focused on the history of the selected institutions, their structure, membership and financial resources with regard to the differences in the success of the cooperation between the various economic sectors.